writethedocs/www/docs/guide/writing/style-guides.md

 ## Style guide resources

 Style guides have been around for as long as people have been publishing in any format.
-Older style guides originally intended for specific forms of print publication have become basic standards for many others to refer to, including documentarians:
+Traditional style guides originally intended for specific forms of print publication have become basic standards for many others to refer to, including documentarians:

 - The [Chicago Manual of Style](http://www.chicagomanualofstyle.org/book/ed17/frontmatter/toc.html)
 - The [AP Stylebook](https://www.apstylebook.com/)